sjoerdk/anonapi/docs/sphinx/command_reference.rst

 info               Print full info for one or more jobs
 list               List info for multiple jobs
 reset              Reset job, process again
-set-opt-out-ignore Set opt-out ignore with given reason for job_id
+set-opt-out-ignore Set opt-out ignore with given reason for job ids (format 1,2,4
 ================== ==============================================================